arcasoy/arcasoy/README.md

 ### I'm Alex, nice to meet you! 👋

-- 💼 I work as a Software Engineer @ Dover Corporation
+- 💼 I work as a Software Engineer @ Dover Corporation (We use Azure Git, please excuse the quiet contribution history)
 - 📚 I studied Mechanical Engineering (BS) and Engineering Management (MS)
 - 📫 You can reach me by:
   - Email: arcasoy1@gmail.com